iotaledger/introduction-docs/docs/guides/token_guide.md

 There are potentially three ways with which you can migrate your funds from from old (legacy) to new (chrysalis) network:

 1. Via **Firefly**.
 This procedure is explained [in this blog entry](https://blog.iota.org/firefly-token-migration/).
-This guide will just cover the programaticly approach to migrate.
+This guide will just cover the programmatically approach to migrate.

 2. Via a **Migration Address** Use wallet library solely for migrating funds from old to new network (in this case, you will have to generate and manage your new seed and migration address);